CJ42/RChain-Learning/README.md

 Validators are only required to achieve consensus related to a particular transaction within its specific namespace.

 ## Nodes

+P2P communication (node-to-node communication) will use a open-source component such as ZeroMQ or RabbitMQ

 RChain nodes do not need to download the entire blockchain (compared to Bitcoin and Ethereum).